The Travelling Assembly

 What kinds of things could you do as a citizen to change how crises are handled?
 What support would you need for the things you want to do, either before or during crises?

 This is a space where all can contribute!
 You can add a comment or react to those from others.
-A summary of this debate will be presented to the Assembly Members during the Florence Assembly moment (External link), so you can also contribute to the process!
+A summary of this debate will be presented to the Assembly Members during the Florence Assembly moment, so you can also contribute to the process!

 Comment details